Spring and summer are roasting the IRL river again, & you may see diamondback terrapin hatchlings along the Indian River Lagoon.

 Various types of fresh water turtles are abundant as is the lagoon estuary which is home to juvenile sea turtles.

-Just another KSC turtle story. (not a terrapin story)
+Just another KSC turtle story. (not a terrapin or tortoise story)

 A couple of years ago near Dummit Cove on North Merritt Island I was driving north up State Road 3, when I happened upon a stunned alligator snapping turtle lying in the road.
 It had been hit by a vehicle but not killed.